Field notes

 Compounded GLP-1, ongoing (months 2–12)

-- Pallas: $299/mo.
+• Pallas: a flat $269/mo, the same as month one.
 All-inclusive — medication, ongoing provider care, shipping.

-- Ro: $145/mo on the compounded program as of the latest published pricing, with possible adds for brand switches or extra services.
+• Ro: $145/mo on the compounded program as of the latest published pricing, with possible adds for brand switches or extra services.

 Winner (ongoing): Ro, but verify their current pricing — Ro has adjusted pricing multiple times since launching the program, and the gap has narrowed over time.

-Brand-name (Wegovy or Zepbound)
+Brand-name (Wegovy® or Zepbound®)

 Both platforms can write brand-name prescriptions, but neither waives the list price of the medication itself.
-Expect ~$1,100–1,400/mo for brand-name Wegovy or Zepbound regardless of which telehealth provider you go through, with insurance potentially bringing it down significantly if your plan covers weight-loss GLP-1s.
+Expect ~$1,100–1,400/mo for brand-name Wegovy® or Zepbound® regardless of which telehealth provider you go through, with insurance potentially bringing it down significantly if your plan covers weight-loss GLP-1s.

 Winner: Tie — this is about insurance coverage, not the platform.